sscott33/paths.bash/README.md

 ### Importing and exporting collections

 There is no built-in feature to import or export collections, but you can easily do this by copying the desired `*.collection.sh` files to a new location or library.
-These files
+These files are named according to the collection they store and can be copied and inserted into a library without risk, so long as the default bookmark name is the same between the two relevant libraries.

 ### Utilizing functions